gsimon75-cloud/gke_lb_demo/README.md

 ## Deploying MariaDB

+First of all, we need a persistent disk that will store all our data, and it shall be initialised to contain the (empty) database files.

+1. Create the disk
+2. Create a temporary VM, attach the disk, create filesystem on it
+3. Mount it to `/var/lib/mysql`
+4. Install `mariadb-server` and `mariadb`
+5. Execute the db creation scripts
+6. Shut down and destroy the VM

+## Deploying the webservers

 ### The container image

-GKE has its own [container registries](https://cloud.google.com/container-registry/docs/managing) like `gcr.io`, `eu.gcr.io`, `asia.gcr.io`, `k8s.gcr.io`, even `mirror.gcr.io` that
-[mirrors](https://cloud.google.com/container-registry/docs/using-dockerhub-mirroring) *some* of the Docker Hub images.

-`mariadb/server` is not among them, so we'll have to copy it to our own project-scope registry: pull from the original registry, tag it, and push it to our registry.
+The frontend is a standalone web application with our specific code and content, so we must create an image for it.

 To push a local image to a GSE storage, the [officially recommended way](https://cloud.google.com/container-registry/docs/pushing-and-pulling) is to do it via `docker`:

-1. Pull the original image: `docker pull mariadb/server`
+1. Create our local image somehow
-2. Add a tag that refers to our project registry: `docker tag mariadb/server eu.gcr.io/networksandbox-232012/mariadb/server`
+2. Add a tag that refers to our project registry: `docker tag lb_demo_frontend eu.gcr.io/networksandbox-232012/lb_demo_frontend`
-3. Push the image: `docker push eu.gcr.io/networksandbox-232012/mariadb/server`
+3. Push the image: `docker push eu.gcr.io/networksandbox-232012/lb_demo_frontend`

 Pushing needs some credentials, so the documentation recommends configuring `docker` to use `gcloud` as a credential
 store: `gcloud auth configure-docker --quiet`, but **DON'T** do it yet.
 It wouldn't work as expected, so we'll have a